 I’m gonna try and make it short so as not to bother you with details.
 But some things I just must say that I know will help you.
 I was obsessed with numbers and how big follicles should be for perfect trigger time, what grades meant for a 3-day embryo, for a blastocyst…

 When we had a successful pregnancy they triggered me at 16 mm.
 My follicles were growing at a normal rate.
-This time, 3 years later obviously my body had changed and it was different, they were being a bit unpredictable and growing faster.
+This time, 3 years later my body had changed and it was different, they were a bit unpredictable and growing faster.
 The main reason why every patient is an individual and that fertility doctors should look at every woman like that.

 Cycle #2 – We Have a Cell!!

-First checkup CD7, a follicle 13cm… by the CD11 its 17×14, endo 0,7cm we did the trigger.
+First checkup CD7, a follicle 13cm… by the CD11 it’s 17×14, endo 0,7cm we did the trigger – the final maturation induction.

-CD13, We have a cell!
 Two days later, again the perfect 8cell embryo, but without the pic tho.
 They say it is not good for us to get attached to the photo, and not good for our state of mind…. ok.
 I’m so happy, and thinking, This is it, as the last time… yea right haha.

-Tomorrow….nothing… a big fat negative… another chemical...
-Moving on to the next cycle.
+Tomorrow….nothing… a big fat negative… another biochemical pregnancy… - Moving on to the next cycle.

 Cycle #3 – Flop, Again